IQ404/study-notes/README.md

 To decorate python class method as `ti.func` or `ti.kernel`, we need to first decorate the python class with `@ti.data_oriented`.

 Note that a python class decorated with `@ti.data_oriented` is still in python scope.
-That is, the methods defined in the class is still in python scope unless decorated with `@ti.func` or `@ti.kernel`.
+That is, the methods defined in the class are still in python scope unless decorated with `@ti.func` or `@ti.kernel`.

-Hence, we can define taichi fields within any python-scope methods.
+Hence, we can define taichi fields within any python-scope methods (including the `__init__` function).